pantoniou/yamldt/README.md

 is compiled again with `yamldt` using the compatible option to a different dtb file.

-The resulting dtb files are bit-exact.
+The resulting dtb files are bit-exact because the `-C` option is used.

+Run `make check` to run the test suite.
+Run `make validate` to run the test suite and perform schema validation checks.
+It is recommended to use the `--keep-going` flag to continue checking even in the presence of validation errors.

 # Workflow